Akuli/porcupine/docs/plugin-intro.rst

 ``python3 -m porcupine`` instead of ``porcu`` as shown `here <https://github.com/Akuli/porcupine/wiki/Installing-and-Running-Porcupine#installing-porcupine>`_.

-This will run Porcupine without any plugins, and it is minimal.
-You can edit files with it, but that's about it.
-Plugins can do **a lot**.
+This will run Porcupine without any plugins, and in fact, it's just an empty window with *nothing* inside it!
+However, actions are a part of Porcupine (even though :source:`the menubar <porcupine/plugins/menubar.py>` that usually displays them is a plugin), so you can e.g. press Ctrl+N to create a new file or Ctrl+S to save it.

 Porcupine's Widgets